silvianaho/LectureHallSchedule/worksheets/project_worksheet.md

 The above listed are functional requirements, that is, **WHAT** the system should allow users to do.
 There are also non-functional requirements that state **HOW** a system should perform.

 -   Q1.
-Consider the use case of `Compute basic/advance result`, **HOW** is this functionality made available to both JiBaBoom and Adminstrator _(Hint: They are different)_? `JiBaBoom can use the compute function to test out their algorithm and the administrator will use it.
-Therefore, the service is made available to both JiBaBoom and the administrator.`
+Consider the use case of `Compute basic/advance result`, **HOW** is this functionality made available to both JiBaBoom and Adminstrator _(Hint: They are different)_? `JiBaBoom can use the compute function to test out their algorithm by calling the API and the administrator will use it to see result from the frontend.
+Therefore, the service is made available to both JiBaBoom and the administrator but from different interfaces.`
 -   Q2.
-Consider the use case of `Insert basic/advance data`. **HOW** is the data stored? `Jibaboom will enter the data to PostgreSQL with insert statement(s) and the data will be stored in the database.`
+Consider the use case of `Insert basic/advance data`. **HOW** is the data stored? `Jibaboom will enter the data into the database by using a POST request or inserting the data directly into the database.
+Then, if there is no error, the data will be stored in the database.`

 ---